sg893052/sonic-buildimage/system/dynamic-port-breakout-HLD.md

 - DPB interface (REST, CLI command) is supported in platform open-config YANG.
 On the YANG model it is update request.
 - DPB operation result in port deletion and creation events.
 The ports must be shutdown before deletion.
 New ports created as part of "create" operation will be in the default state and configuration.
 The user need to take care of new desired configuration and any topology changes.
 - DBP configuration dependency checking is implemented in the SONiC Management Framework in broadcom-sonic builds.
 Community builds have a separate mechanism that is not used in Broadcom builds.
 However both methods depend upon SONiC YANG files, and this is required to be common between the two approaches.
 - "config reload" functionality shall remain available to users.
-Users shall be able to apply port breakout configuration directly in config DB and issue "config reload" (without issuing DPB CLI).
-It is not dynamic, existing configuration gets cleared and services get restarted.
+Users shall be able to apply port breakout configuration directly in config DB and issue "config reload" (no need of KLISH DPB CLI).
+It is not dynamic, config reload will restart the services.
-- No custom MMU setting is applied as part of DPB.
+- No custom MMU settings are applied as part of DPB.

-- When upgrading from a prior image into the new image supporting DPB:
+- When upgrading from a prior release into the new image supporting DPB:
- 1. All HW SKUs that are defined in prior images must be supported in the new image.
+     1. All HWSKUs that are defined in prior images must be supported in the new image.
- 2. All HW SKUs are upgraded into the same exact HW SKU after upgrade into the new image.
-It is advised to migrate to **base** HW SKU to make use of seamless DPB capabilities.
+     2. All HWSKUs are upgraded into the same exact HWSKU after upgrade into the new image.
- 3. No modifications allowed to ports that are already broken out by the virtue of HW SKU.
-For example, in case of DellEMC-Z9332f-C64O16SH (16 x (4x100G) + 16 x 400G), lower 64 ports remain to be 100G.
-The upper 16 ports are 400G, but the user may use DPB to break-out any of the upper 16 ports to 100G.
-The user may later undo breakout on these upper 16 ports.
-But the lower 16 front-panel ports will remain static at 16 x (4x100G).
-To overcome above restriction,  DB migration along with DPB specific changes required during release upgrade.
-Later this SKU can be switched to base SKU.
- 4. Customers can (but don't have to) change HW SKU before upgrade, if deployment plans have changed.
-(Requires customers to change configuration - a maintenance activity)
+     3. After upgrade, it is advised to migrate to **base** HWSKU to avoid managing multiple HWSKU's in future.
+The same CONFIG_DB can be used with minor changes (change hwsku name field).
+     4. There are two class of HWSKU, one is base (or default) and other one is derived from the base.
+Later one is called non-default HWSKU.
+The non-default HWSKU require two additional files ("platform_hwsku.json" and "hwsku.json") to achieve exact set of ports as defined by virtue of HWSKU and to migrate to DPB enabled release.
+These two files are used in upgrade to achieve DPB during boot up.

-5. When downgrading from an image supporting DPB to an older image that DPB is not supported:
+     5. Downgrading from an image supporting DPB to an older non-DPB image is not supported.
+If the port set matches HWSKU default port set (same as in non-DPB release) downgrade is allowed.
+During the downgrade check is added to flag the error.
+Otherwise user need to add/del  ports (undo DPB commands) or use default configuration.
-	 - User needs to remove all "new" configuration (features not supported in the old image) including DPB, before initiating a downgrade.
-	 - The configuration must match the contents of the port-config.ini file that will be used by the downgrade image.

 ### 1.1.2 Scalability Requirements

-Port breakout must be supported on all ports as per platform.json file.
-All the platform design, SDK, and ASIC constraints should be considered when preparing platform.json file.
+Port breakout must be supported on all ports as defined in platform.json file.
+The multiple breakout commands can be (one command per port) requested together.
+This will be buffered and executed one by one in back end.
+Each break out command is expensive operation (with default config takes 1 to 1.5 sec).
+The additional configuration on the port will consume more time.

 ### 1.1.3 Warm Boot Requirements

-Ports that are broken out must be retained across warmboot.
+DPB doesn't change the warm-boot behavior.

 ## 1.2 Design Overview